 He came to His own but they rejected Him.
 He was not welcomed in the village of the Samaritans.

-In Acts 6:1 we recognize a situation occurring inconsequent to lack of empathy.
+In Acts 6:1 we recognize a situation occurring inconsequent to a lack of empathy.
 In it, a simple disagreement between two ethnic groups almost evolved into a larger tension affecting the functionality of the church as a whole.
-After the problem was brought into the attention of the apostles they offered a successful solution.
+After the problem was brought to the attention of the apostles they offered a successful solution.
 Although the solution sounds simple to the casual reader it confirms 2 conclusions we approached in the light of the incarnation and servanthood.

 I. Empathy is an Act:

 Sadly many in the church today confuse empathy over sympathy which is simply an emotion.
 Consider this illustration.

 Imagine you are visiting a prisoner.
 To sympathize with him would be to go to jail and visit him by sitting behind the glass and talking on a telephone.
 You both see each other but can’t touch.
 You are reaching out to him, but you retain a safe distance for your own protection.
 If you empathize with the prisoner, of course, you ask the jailer to unlock his cell.
 You enter the tiny room and sit with him on his cot and maybe pray with him.

 The disagreement between Jews and Greeks over the distribution of food occurred at a time the church was growing and the leadership was very busy.
 They strongly believed that the ministry of the word deserves top priority.
 Still, they took time off to discuss the issue in detail and approach a solution.
 This is empathy in action.